deco3500-2017/teamhighfive/Week 10 stand up/User Testing 2/usertesting-protocol.md

 **FOR WHO INTENDS TO START A BUSINESS:**
 1. Read About Us page
 2. Go back to home page
-3. Register as a new user
-4. Go to the discussion forum page
-5. Read the instruction for using this app
+3. Read the instruction for using this app
+4. Register as a new user
-6. Use the search function to search for (categories)
+5. Use the search function to search for (categories)
-7. Select one of the results
+6. Select one of the results
-8. Read their profile
+7. Read their profile
-9. Start a conversation chat with this person
+8. Start a conversation chat with this person

 **FOR WHO WANTS TO FIND A JOB:**
 1. Read About Us page
 2. Go back to home page
-3. Register as a new user
-4. Go to the discussion forum page
-5. Read the instruction for using this app
+3. Read the instruction for using this app
+4. Register as a new user
-6. Set up their account profile
+5. Set up your account profile
-7. Add some tags about their skills in profile
+6. Add some tags about your skills in profile
-8. Post their profile to public search
+7. Post your profile to public search
+8. Go to the discussion forum page
+9. Read the first post

 **Questionnaire for users to complete after the testing session.**